SoftRocksPL/minvoice/README.md

 You can access shell in a container

 * `$ docker ps  # get the name from the list of running containers`
-* `$ docker exec -i -t djangoreactreduxbase_frontend_1 /bin/bash`
+* `$ docker exec -it minvoicebase_frontend_1 /bin/bash`

-The database can be accessed @localhost:5433
+The database can be accessed @localhost:5533

-* `$ psql -h localhost -p 5433 -U djangoreactredux djangoreactredux_dev`
+* `$ psql -h localhost -p 5533 -U minvoice minvoice_dev`

 ## Accessing Website

-The project has CORS enabled and the URL is hard-coded in javascript to http://localhost:8000 For login to work you will to use this URL in your browser.
+The project has CORS enabled and the URL is hard-coded in javascript to http://localhost:8001 For login to work you will to use this URL in your browser.

 ## Testing